guysherman/JackInit/README.md

 ## License

 All the contents of this repository are released under a Creative Commons Attribution 4.0 International license.
 See http://creativecommons.org/licenses/by/4.0/ for details.

+The full contents of the license are also contained in the file LICENSE.md